karmacoma/lisk-rake/README.md

 ### Bugs

-I have tested these tasks on both Digital Ocean and GetClouder using Ubuntu 14.04 droplets / containers.
+I have tested these tasks on both Digital Ocean and GetClouder using Ubuntu 14.04 LTS droplets / containers.
 Please let me know if you encounter any issues: karmacrypto@gmail.com.

 ### Todo

-* Add add_keys task to upload ssh keys to each server
 * Add setup_forging task to enable forging on each server